phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 312557
+#Total Number of Tweets: 957199
-#Number of Clinton Tweets: 265876
+#Number of Trump Tweets: 312891
-#Number of Sanders Tweets: 146565
+#Number of Clinton Tweets: 266102
-#Number of Rubio Tweets: 118523
+#Number of Sanders Tweets: 146721
-#Number of Carson Tweets: 59263
+#Number of Rubio Tweets: 118673
-#Number of Bush Tweets: 53445
+#Number of Carson Tweets: 59315
-#Total Number of Tweets:
+#Number of Bush Tweets: 53498
 ---
 ---